 A “Spending Plan” is exactly as it says – a plan of what you will be spending each month.
 There are usually two parts – your “fixed” spending and your “variable” spending.
 The fixed part is usually the same every month, with things like rent/mortgage payments, grocery bills, insurance, and car payments.
 The variable part changes a lot from month to month, and can include things like Christmas shopping, buying new furniture, and paying for repairs.

-You can then balance what you need to spend for the month with your take-home pay, and use whatever is left over to allocate as you wish – going out to the movies, adding to your investments, or keeping in your savings account.
+You can then balance what you need to spend for the month with your take-home pay, and use whatever is left over to allocate as you wish – going out to the movies, adding to your investments, or depositing in your savings account.

 How is a Spending Plan different from a Budget?

 Spending Plans and Budgets are similar in a lot of ways – you’re making a list of your expenses in order to allocate your income.
-The biggest difference is that when you make a budget, you are allocating how you are going to spend just about every dollar you earn – take a look at our Home Budget Calculator and see how many settings you need to make!
+The biggest difference is that when you make a budget, you are allocating how you are going to spend just about every dollar you earn – take a look at our Home Budget Calculator and see how many choices you need to make!

-A Spending Plan, on the other hand, is much more simple.
+A Spending Plan, on the other hand, is more simple.
 You make your list of fixed, hard expenses that do not change from month to month, and then each month you add your other essential expenses.
 This means you are left with your ‘discretionary income’, or the money you can spend on whatever you like.
 If you want to use your discretionary income on a few extra trips for burritos, go right ahead!
 This only means you have less to spend on other discretionary expenses, not that you went ‘over budget’ and need to start from scratch.

 Spending Plan Terms